-Although they have not entered into employment agreements, Mr. Ragen, Mr. Minick, Mr. Forsythe and Mr. Feng have also signed employee nondisclosure and non-compete agreements.
-Our salary and bonus arrangements with Mr. Ragen, Mr. Minick, Mr. Forsythe and Mr. Feng are described under "-Compensation Discussion and Analysis-2015 Executive Compensation Program Decisions."
+Although they have not entered into employment agreements, Mr. Ragen, Mr. Minick, Mr. Forsythe and Mr. Wilde have also signed employee nondisclosure and non-compete agreements.
+Our salary and bonus arrangements with Mr. Ragen, Mr. Minick, Mr. Forsythe and Mr. Wilde are described under "Compensation Discussion and Analysis-2017 Executive Compensation Program Decisions."

 Additionally, we entered into Change in Control Severance Agreements with Messrs.
-Ragen, Minick, Forsythe and Feng, under which each executive is entitled to severance benefits under certain circumstances following a Change in Control.
+Ragen, Minick, Forsythe and Wilde, under which each executive is entitled to severance benefits under certain circumstances following a Change in Control.
 Under the agreements, an executive is entitled to severance benefits upon termination of employment by us without Cause or by the executive for Good Reason during the twelve-month period following a Change in Control.
-The term of each agreement commenced on January 14, 2010 for Messrs.
-Ragen, on October 3, 2011 for Mr. Minick, on August 5, 2013 for Mr. Feng and on July 2, 2015 for Mr. Forsythe and continues until one year after a Change in Control.
+The term of each agreement continues until one year after a Change in Control.
 The Compensation Committee approved the terms of these agreements which it believes to be similar to agreements prevalent within our industry and for companies of similar size and structure.

-Under the agreements, a Change in Control is defined as a: (a) change in our ownership, such that any one person or more than one person acting as a group, other than a subsidiary, acquires ownership of our stock that constitutes more than 50% of the total fair market value or total voting power of our stock; (b) change in effective control, such that the individuals who constitute our Board of Directors as of January 14, 2010 cease for any reason to constitute at least a majority of the Board of Directors during any twelve-month period, provided, however, that (i) if the election or nomination for election by our stockholders of any new director was approved by a vote of at least a majority of the existing Board of Directors, then such new director shall be considered a member of the existing Board of Directors, and (ii) any reductions in the size of the Board of Directors that are instituted by the existing Board of Directors shall not constitute a Change in Control, and that after such reduction, the existing Board of Directors shall mean the Board of Directors as so reduced; and (c) change in the ownership of a substantial portion of our assets, such that one person or more than one person acting as a group, other than a subsidiary, acquires (or has acquired during the twelve-month period ending on the date of the most recent acquisition by the person or persons) our assets that have a total gross fair market value (as determined in good faith by the Board of Directors without regard to any liabilities associated with such assets) of more than 50% of the total gross fair market value of all our assets immediately prior to such acquisition or acquisitions.
+Under the agreements, a Change in Control is defined as a: (a) change in our ownership, such that any one person or more than one person acting as a group, other than a subsidiary, acquires ownership of our stock that constitutes more than 50% of the total fair market value or total voting power of our stock; (b) change in effective control, such that the individuals who currently constitute our Board of Directors cease for any reason to constitute at least a majority of the Board of Directors during any twelve-month period, provided, however, that (i) if the election or nomination for election by our stockholders of any new director was approved by a vote of at least a majority of the existing Board of Directors, then such new director shall be considered a member of the existing Board of Directors, and (ii) any reductions in the size of the Board of Directors that are instituted by the existing Board of Directors shall not constitute a Change in Control, and that after such reduction, the existing Board of

+Directors shall mean the Board of Directors as so reduced; and (c) change in the ownership of a substantial portion of our assets, such that one person or more than one person acting as a group, other than a subsidiary, acquires (or has acquired during the twelve-month period ending on the date of the most recent acquisition by the person or persons) our assets that have a total gross fair market value (as determined in good faith by the Board of Directors without regard to any liabilities associated with such assets) of more than 50% of the total gross fair market value of all our assets immediately prior to such acquisition or acquisitions.